María Teresa del Canto

 María Teresa del Canto Molina (18 January 1898 – 14 May 1987) was a Chilean teacher and politician.
 She was the country's second woman to become a minister of state, after Adriana Olguín.
 She also served as mayor of Santiago from 1953 to 1957.

 Biography

-María Teresa del Canto was born in Catemu on 18 January 1898.
+Del Canto was born in Catemu on 18 January 1898.
 She began her education in San Felipe, attending a boys' school, as there were no girls' schools in the city at the time.
 After obtaining the title of English Teacher from the Pedagogical School of Santiago, she worked in that capacity in San Felipe, San Carlos, and Rengo, retiring in 1950.